Limited Company Mortgages

 Do high street lenders accept SPV limited company buy to let mortgages?

-Most high street lenders don’t have product ranges for SPV limited company buy to let mortgages.
+Most high street lenders do not have product ranges for SPV limited company buy to let mortgages.
 The reason is, they are more complicated or specialist and the high street lenders prefer to concentrate on the mortgages they know.

 The interest rates for SPV buy to let mortgages tend to be higher than normal buy to let mortgages.
 The key is knowing which lenders will accept your application and getting the best rate for your circumstances.